|Race Organiser||Chris Day – mobile / WhatsApp / text 07930 944 001|

 - should familiarise themselves with the FRA ‘Hypothermia’ leaflet

 - agree to abide by the FRA rules at all times

-- carry the FRA minimum kit along with any other items appropriate to the potential conditions
+- carry the FRA minimum kit throughout the race along with any other items appropriate to the potential conditions

 The locations of the checkpoints are unchanged from 2018 / 2019.
 However, as most of the race is run within a site of special scientific interest and formal consent for this event is grated by Natural England, we have had to mark the Ox Stones area as ‘out of bounds’ on the course map.